+The Company's consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 The consolidated financial statements include the accounts of our wholly-owned subsidiary, Acura Pharmaceutical Technologies Inc., after elimination of intercompany accounts and transactions.